jbs4bmx/tarkyStuffs/mods/HoltzmanShield/README.md

     "Resources": {
         "RepairCost": 1000,     // [Number] (Any number >= 0) Sets the cost of repairing the item.
         "Durability": 1500,     // [Number] (Any number >= 0) Increases or decreases the amount of armor this item provides.
-        "minTraderLevel": 1,    // [Number] (Any number between 1 and 4) Sets the minimum trader level to have before you can purchase the item.
-        "marketPrice": 69420,   // [Number] (Any number >= 0) Sets the market price of the item as found in the flea market.
+        "MaxDurability": 1500,  // [Number] (Any number >= 0) Increases or decreases the max amount of armor this item provides.
         "traderPrice": 69420    // [Number] (Any number >= 0) Sets the price charged by Ragman.
-    },
-    "other": {
-        "HideWarningMessage": false     // [Boolean] Set "true" to disable this message when the server starts.
     }
 }
 ```